 In addition, concurrently with the completion of the Merger, certain investors have agreed to subscribe for and purchase an aggregate of \$175 million of common stock of New Humacyte (the "PIPE Investment").
 The boards of directors of both AHAC and the Company have approved the proposed Merger.
 Completion of the Merger is subject to approval of AHAC's shareholders and the satisfaction or waiver of certain other customary closing conditions.
 The Company expects that the Merger will represent a business combination pursuant to FASB ASC Topic 805, Business Combinations and will be accounted for as a reverse recapitalization in accordance with GAAP.
 Under this method of accounting, AHAC will be treated as the acquired company for financial reporting purposes.
-This determination is primarily based on the fact that subsequent to the Merger, the Company 's stockholders are expected to have a majority of the voting power of the combined company, the Company will comprise all of the ongoing operations of the combined company, and the Company's senior management will comprise all of the senior management of the Company issuing shares for the net assets of AHAC, accompanied by a recapitalization.
+This determination is primarily based on the fact that subsequent to the Merger, the Company's stockholders are expected to have a majority of the voting power of the combined company, the Company will comprise all of the ongoing operations of the combined company, the Company will comprise a majority of the governing body of the combined company, and the Company's senior management will comprise all of the senior management of the combined company.
+Accordingly, for accounting purposes, the Merger will be treated as the equivalent of the Company issuing shares for the net assets of AHAC, accompanied by a recapitalization.
 The net assets of AHAC will be stated at historical costs.
 No goodwill or other intangible assets will be recorded.
 Operations prior to the Merger will be those of the Company.